open/close all folders

 - Form-Fitting Wardrobe: Her suit shows off every curve of her body.

-- French Jerk: Though formerly she was a normal, sweet woman, after Talon had their hands on her, she's pretty much this trope.
+- French Jerk: Though formerly she was a normal, sweet woman, after Talon got their hands on her, she's pretty much this trope.

 - From Nobody to Nightmare: Went from being a sweet, harmless ballet dancer who happened to be married to a high-ranking Overwatch agent to being one of the most remorseless, deadly, and feared assassins in the Overwatch universe.